aryaann-11/Hackathon/Docs/doc.md

 * Join an event
 * Leave an event
 * Delete an event
-* Messaging (using members in an event as a group)
 * Event details page
 * Climate info page
 * (maybe integrate with insta instead of making our own social media service)